cloudmesh/cloudmesh-pi-burn/README.md

 We have chosen a very simple setup while relying on ssh tunnel.

-To simplify the setup of this we have developed a command `cms host` that gathers and scatters keys onto all machines, as well as, sets up the tunnel.
+To simplify the setup of this we have developed a command `cms host` that gathers and scatters keys onto all machines, as well as sets up the tunnels.

 It is essential that that the key on the laptop must not be password less.
 This is also valid for any machine that is directly added to the